 The Foodie Gazette was created by writer and foodie Margaret Schulte, known to her sailing friends as “Meps.”
 When she moved aboard a boat in 2003, she needed a solution to manage her large collection of recipes.
 There were newspaper clippings, scribbled notes from her mother (who rarely wrote quantities or instructions, just lists of ingredients to jog her memory), and recipe cards from friends, the kind that read “From the kitchen of _____.”
 Meps could only take three of her favorite cookbooks, leaving behind dozens of old favorites, so recipes had to be captured from them.
 And then there was the Word file, three hundred recipes captured from e-mail over 15 years.

-Meps turned to her husband and technical expert, Barry Stellrecht, for a database.
-His recommendation was elegant and simple: Add the recipes to their existing blog, www.mepsnbarry.com.
-There are two advantages to this: Anyone using the Web can use the recipes, and when Meps and Barry are cooking with friends anywhere in the world, they have access to Meps’ entire recipe collection.
+Meps turned to her then-husband and technical expert, Barry Stellrecht, for a database.
+His recommendation was simple: Add the recipes to their blog.
+There were two advantages to this: Anyone using the Web could use the recipes, and when Meps is cooking with friends anywhere in the world, she has access to her entire recipe collection.

-If you wish to contact the author, please see her personal homepage.
+If you wish to contact the author, please visit her at 1meps.com.